the-other-mariana/the-other-mariana.github.io/_posts/2023-02-22-metamerism.markdown

 Maybe I need to code something to get the Temperature given the RGB, so that the X,Y and Z functions can be defined.
 Then the metameric color is computed to intersect the X,Y and Z three times.
 From that, we got the metameric X, Y and Z, from which we solve for J vector, getting the RGB of the metamer, correct it and display it.

+## Update

+It seems that with the code evaluating the temperatures from 1000K to 10001K by a step of 500K cannot output all colors in the RGB color space.

+The color gamut that you get from a range of temperatures depends on the color temperature to RGB conversion formula used.
+However, in general, it is difficult to obtain a pure green gamut using the Planck radiation law because green is not a dominant color in the visible spectrum emitted by a blackbody at any temperature.

+That being said, we can try adjusting the temperature range and step size to see if you can obtain a more green gamut.
+We can also try using different color temperature to RGB conversion formulas to see if they give you a better result.
+Some ideas:

+- Try using a narrower temperature range that is centered around the temperature range where green is most prominent in the visible spectrum.
+This range is typically between 5000K and 7000K.

+- Use a smaller step size between temperatures to obtain more colors in the range.
+A step size of 100 or 50 may give you more colors to work with.

+- Experiment with different color temperature to RGB conversion formulas.
+There are many formulas available, and some may give you better results for a green gamut.
+For example, you can try the sRGB or Adobe RGB color spaces, or use a more recent standard such as Rec.
+2020.

 ### References

 (Allen et al., 2018) Allen, A. E., Hazelhoff, E. M., Martial, F. P., Cajochen, C., & Lucas, R. J. (2018).
 Exploiting metamerism to regulate the impact of a visual display on alertness and melatonin suppression independent of visual appearance.
 Sleep, 41(8), zsy100.